UKCloud/documentation/articles/portal/ptl-how-reset-2fa.md

 title: How to reset two-factor authentication for a user account
 description: Describes how to reset two-factor authentication (2FA) for a user account
 services: portal
-author: Sue Highmoor
+author: shighmoor
-reviewer:
+reviewer: shighmoor
-lastreviewed: 10/02/2020
+lastreviewed: 09/04/2021

 toc_rootlink: How To
 toc_sub1: